-Serve DC manages the DC AmeriCorps Leadership Council (DCALC) to provide current members with a leadership opportunity to organize service, social and professional development opportunities for members serving in Washington, DC.
-Serve DC will share the application process with AmeriCorps programs.
+Serve DC manages the DC AmeriCorps Leadership Council (DCALC) to provide current National Service members with a leadership opportunity to organize service, social and professional development opportunities for other AmeriCorps members serving in Washington, DC.
+In addition to proving member contact information for DCALC communications, Serve DC encourages Program Directors to share information about the DCALC to your members and encourages members to serve on the council.
+By having your program represented in the DCALC, your organization will have an ongoing link to the rest of the AmeriCorps community in the District.
+Members who serve on the DCALC will gain leadership opportunities and build skills.
+They will bring information back to the entire corps, create partnerships with other AmeriCorps teams, and help build your team's spirit of service.
 Selected DCALC members commit to monthly meetings from the fall through June.
 Serve DC will release application information late summer.
-Additional information on the DCALC can be found on Facebook at http://serve.dc.gov/page/dc-americorps-leadership-council.
+Additional information on the DCALC can be found on the Serve DC website at http://serve.dc.gov/page/dc-americorps-leadership-council.